 There are plenty of Michelin star restaurants too if you fancy luxurious meals that involve all the senses.

 Moving around is really easy.
 You can use the metro and bus system, both of which are modern and efficient.
 You also have the possibility to use the city’s bike-sharing system, as well as making use of car and scooter sharing platforms.
 Moreover, Barcelona is a very walkable city.
 I can’t imagine how many kilometers I’ve walked since I got here.
 Back when I lived in Malta, I barely walked as we had to take the car to go anywhere.
 Here I don’t even own a car, it’s just too easy to get to where I want to go via public transport or my own foldable Brompton bike.

 Barcelona has a very efficient bus and metro system, so you can get to most parts of the city very easily with minimum hassle.
 I also love the fact that there are many scooters (it’s the city most scooters per capita in Europe) as I’m a big fan of this mode of transport.
-I don’t love the noise that the older ones make, and I hate the noxious fumes the very bad ones leave behind, but hopefully by time they’ll be made illegal in favor of cleaner electric scooters.
+I don’t love the noise that the older ones make, and I hate the noxious fumes the very bad ones leave behind, but hopefully over time they’ll be made illegal in favor of cleaner electric scooters.
 I use the electric scooter sharing system which is great.

 From where we live to anywhere in town I can pretty much choose between 7 types of transport depending on various parameters, such as comfort, traffic, cost etc.

 Barcelona is one of the European cities with most co-working spaces.
 In the past few years these types of offices have really taken off, so I definitely think one can easily find a space to fit his tastes.
 Here’s a map of all the coworking spaces in Barcelona.